simoncozens/fonts-and-layout/opentype.md

 ### The `CFF` table

 Finally, let's look at the table which is of least interest to typography and layout software, although font designers seem to rather obsess over it: the actual glyph outlines themselves.
-First, we'll look at the `CFF` table which, as mentioned above, represents fonts with PostScript outlines.
+First, we'll look at the `CFF` table which, as mentioned above, represents OpenType fonts with PostScript outlines.

 What's interesting about the `CFF` table is that its representation is "alien" to OpenType.
 CFF is a data format borrowed wholesale from elsewhere - Adobe invented the Compact Font Format in 1996 as a "compact" (binary) way to represent its PostScript Type 1 fonts, as opposed to the longform way of representing font data in the PostScript language.
 It was used since PDF version 1.2 to represent font subsets within PDF documents, and later introduced into OpenType as the representation for PS outlines.

-In other words, CFF is an independent font format, and so begins its own "public" header before it launches into the outline definitions, giving some general information about the font:
+In other words, CFF is an *independent* font format.
+You actually have another whole font file inside your font file.
+This CFF font file begins with its own "public" header before it launches into the outline definitions, giving some general information about the font:

     <CFF>
       <CFFFont name="TTXTest-Regular">